abbas-taher/decision-tree-algorithm-example/README.md

 To compute Entropy H(X) for a given variable X with possible values x<sub>i</sub> we take the negative sum of the product of probability P<sub>X</sub>(x<sub>i</sub>) with the log base 2 of that same probability value.

-Because Entropy uses probability in its formula, it measures certain disorder in the data, the greater the Entropy the higher is the disorder in the data.
-This means, that when a certain dataset includes a high-probability event (data patterns occuring frequently, that event carries less Entropy than when that data pattern occurs more often (low-probability event).
+Because Entropy uses probability in its formula, it measures **certain disorder** in the data, the greater the Entropy the higher is the disorder in the data.
+This means, that when a certain dataset includes a high-probability event (data patterns occuring frequently, that event carries less Entropy than when that data pattern occurs less often (low-probability event).
 For example, if we take the all seven records and measure baseEntropy for all labels we get:

       # labels = [yes,yes,no,no,no,maybe,maybe]
       $ python